edubart/nelua-lang/docs/pages/libraries.md

 and its contents are zero initialized.
 - If the operation fails, then an error is raised.
 - If `size` is present, then returns a span with `size` elements of `what`, instead of a pointer.
+- In case the value has the `__new` metamethod, it will be called immediately after the allocation.
 - In case the value has a finalizer, and the allocator supports finalizers, such as `GCAllocator`, the value is marked to be finalized when deallocated.